Title of the research: ‘Transforming Musicianship: Developing Musicians’ Learner Identity Through Multidisciplinary Pedagogy’

 Invited Talks and Guest Lectures

 - March 2018 (28th-30th).
-INVITED TALK: Symposium on artistic performance education organized by The Alliance for Higher Education (Lehren), Radialsystem V, Berlin (Germany).
+INVITED TALK: Artistic performance-research studies in higher music education, at a symposium organized by The Alliance for Higher Education (Lehren), Radialsystem V, Berlin (Germany).

 - Spring 2018 (dates open).
 INVITED TALK: Talk on Artistic-Scientific Research, Folk Music Doctoral Programme, Sibelius Academy, Helsinki (Finland).
 More info later.